PhantomPilots/AutoFarming/README.md

    2. While pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here`.
    3. Once the terminal opens, paste the command: `python -m pip install -r requirements.txt` and press `ENTER`.

-### How to run the scripts

 #### Sizer

-First, download and install the [Sizer](https://www.brianapps.net/sizer/) application for custom re-sizing of windows.
+Download and install the [Sizer](https://www.brianapps.net/sizer/) application for custom re-sizing of windows.
 Once installed, open it as administrator and:
 1. Set the game in ***portrait*** mode instead of landscape mode (in-game settings).
 2. In Sizer, create a custom size of `540x960` and name it 7DS (first time only).